Share

 A successful risk assessment process requires getting quality data for scheduling information, budgeting, and so on.

-So, when you do an assessment, you’ll know what you need, and if you don’t have enough information, you’ll go ahead to acquire it.
+When you do an assessment, you’ll know what you need and whether you have enough information to proceed.

 Get your spending in order.